vatpac-technology/sops/docs/terminal/adelaide.md

 #### Assumptions
 - Nil wind
+- The feeder fix for all STARs is the waypoint coinciding with the title of the STAR, except:
     - The feeder fix for the ATPIP STAR is INTOG
 - Jet aircraft will be assigned the appropriate jet STAR
 - Non-jet aircraft will be assigned the appropriate non-jet STAR, or if none is available, tracking via a 5nm final